fbedesch/Kalman-tracking/README.md

 root> KalmanCheck("./Geometries/GeoIDEA_NewDCH.txt")

-This program will generate plots using either the standard version or the Kalman version of the code.
+This program will generate plots using both the standard version or the Kalman version of the code.

+root> PlotGeo("./Geometries/GeoIDEA_NewDCH.txt")

+will make a simple plot of the geometry and display the material as a function of the polar angle or its cosine.